Runesocesius: Discovery & interpretation

-An alternative reading, as a single word Runesocesius, was proposed by J M Blazquez-Martinez in the light of the element -eso- being a recurring one in Lusitanian names.
+An alternative reading, as a single word Runesocesius, was proposed by J M Blazquez-Martinez, based on the recurring element -eso- found in Lusitanian names.

 Significance

-Blazquez-Martinez also observed that whereas there were large numbers of deities recorded in the Northern Lusitanian and Gallaecian regions, only the names of Endovelicus, Ataegina and Runesocesius appeared in the South, beyond the Tagus river, which some have supposed must have meant particular importance was attached to these three.
-The character of the Celtici and other peoples in this region and their affiliation as Lusitanian, Celtic or Tartessian/Turdetanian remain a complex issue.
+Blazquez-Martinez observed that while many deities were recorded in the Northern Lusitanian and Gallaecian regions, only Endovelicus, Ataegina, and Runesocesius appeared in the South, beyond the Tagus River.
+This has led some to suggest that particular importance was attached to these three.
+The character of the Celtici and other peoples in this region and their affiliation as Lusitanian, Celtic, or Tartessian/Turdetanian remains a complex issue.
 The name itself and its meaning remain subject to interpretation.
 C. Licinius Quinctinus' home in Balsa lay further South in what was, while part of the Roman province of Lusitania, outside the area of Lusitanian epigraphy and Lusitanian-Gallaecian theonyms, in the Tartessian or Turdetanian speaking part of the Iberian Peninsula.
-Runesocesius could therefore be seen as significant to the Lusitanians, Celtiberians or Turdetani, or to all three.
+Runesocesius could therefore be seen as significant to the Lusitanians, Celtiberians, or Turdetani, or to all three.